-A line of credit and a credit card are both revolving loans, so once you pay them back, you have access to the funds again.
+A line of credit and a credit card are both revolving loans, so once you pay them back, you do have access to the funds again.
 There are two main differences between them—how you make repayments and interest rates.

 With credit cards, you owe a minimum monthly payment of the balance owing, including interest.
 With lines of credit, you owe the monthly interest on the total balance for the month.
-When comparing interest rates, a credit card will always have a higher interest rate than a line of credit.
+When comparing interest rates, a credit card will usually have a higher interest rate than a line of credit.